Flap Surgery: The Basics

 Positioning

-The goal of positioning following flap surgery is to promote and improve tissue perfusion.
+Positioning following flap surgery aims to promote and improve tissue perfusion.
 Positioning and elevation of the flap recipient will promote venous return and reduce fluid accumulation to improve tissue perfusion.
 Activity, exercise, and repositioning improve tissue perfusion.
 Massage of the erythematous area is avoided because damage to the capillaries and deep tissue may occur (10).
-Patients should never lay on the wound and extremities should never “dangle” (if the donor or recipient site is on the extremities).
-Positioning may require creativity when there are multiple drains, NG tube, wound therapy devices, IV tubes, and multiple dressings.
-Positioning should be free of restrictive clothing and flap sites should be visible for assessment of dressings.
-It is imperative for the surrounding skin to be sanitary and free of debris.
+Patients should never lie on the wound, and extremities should “dangle” (if the donor or recipient site is on the extremities).
+Positioning may require creativity when there are multiple drains, NG tubes, wound therapy devices, IV tubes, and dressings.
+Positioning should be free of restrictive clothing, and flap sites should be visible to assess dressings.
+The surrounding skin must be sanitary and free of debris.

 Negative Pressure Wound Therapy

 Negative pressure wound therapy (NPWT) is typically used for soft-tissue salvage after the development of complications after flap surgery.
 For example, NPWT may be applied if an infection occurs in the donor or recipient flap.
-Immediate postoperative application of NPWT over the flap coverage is not as common (2).
-However, nurses should be aware of this treatment, the application, and its mechanisms of action.
+Immediate postoperative application of NPWT over the flap coverage is not standard (2).
+However, nurses should be aware of this treatment, its application, and its mechanisms of action.

 Figure 3.
 Negative Pressure Wound Therapy Visual